runarmod/PokemonDB/README.md

 We use `sessionStorage` to store the user's currently selected Pokémon, filters, and sorting methods.
 This is done to make the user experience better, as the user keeps their state in the application even if they refresh or close and reopen the page (in one session).
 We do not use `localStorage` for that since we do not want to keep this state between sessions.

-We also use `localStorage` to store the user's favorite Pokémon, such that they are saved between sessions.
+We use `localStorage` to store the user's favorite Pokémon, such that they are saved between sessions.

 ## What's tested